 “The Farmhouse” - A glimpse into the songs

-Brad and I began working on recording and producing this album since October 2018.
-We recorded this at Wild Sound Recording Studio in NE Minneapolis.
+Brad and I recorded this album October – December of 2018 at Wild Sound Recording Studio in NE Minneapolis.
 Steve Kaul, the owner and sound engineer at Wild Sound was great to work with and made the experience enjoyable and very satisfying.
 We hired some local renowned musicians to add some flavor to some of the songs, but tried to stay true to our signature duo sound.
-Richard Kriehn played mandolin and fiddle, Joe Savage played pedal steel.
+Richard Kriehn played mandolin and fiddle; Joe Savage played pedal steel.
 They were both regulars on the former “A Prairie Home Companion” show.
 Marc Anderson added some hand percussion and the drummer and bassist are Mike and Dave Pengra, who are from my hometown of Jackson MN and longtime friends and professional musicians.

-Brad and I have been performing together as Prairie Anthem for a little over 3 years.
+Brad and I have been performing together as Prairie Anthem since November, 2015.
 We have each brought our unique musical skills and gifts to this venture and through a lot of practice, gigging and willingness to keep our egos in check and dedicate ourselves to making the best music we can, it has allowed us to create our first album.

 This album is very personal to me.
 Writing songs is something I dabbled in over the years, but never really had/took the time to focus intentionally on it.
 The day job took all my cerebral wattage!
-Since retirement nearly 4 years ago I have found the inspiration and blocks of uninterrupted time to write several of the songs on this album.
+Since retirement in May of 2015 I have found the inspiration and blocks of uninterrupted time to write several of the songs on this album.
 Each one was inspired from life experiences.

-What Tomorrow Brings - My oldest daughter, Annie, was on one of her annual 2 week Navy Reserve obligations in Jacksonville Florida in 2017.
+What Tomorrow Brings: My oldest daughter, Annie, was on one of her annual 2 week Navy Reserve obligations in Jacksonville Florida in 2017.
 She was on the beach and sent this beautiful picture of the sunset.
 After looking at the photo, I replied “Shades of blue, hints of pink, a falling sun begins to sink”.
 She said, “Dad, that could be in a song!”
 I said, “yes, I suppose it could”.
 Well, having been young once myself, I was thinking about what must be going through her mind at the time.
 Being on the beach is great, but I can’t stay here, I have so many dreams and I wonder what tomorrow brings?
-It needed a little beachy, Jimmy Buffet feel to it.
-The percussionist added the congas and we had a beachy song!
+I put a little Jimmy Buffet feel to it, the percussionist added the congas and we had a beach song!

-Cold Hard Road - Cold Hard Road is a metaphor for the unforgiving and cold world we live in.
+Cold Hard Road: Cold Hard Road is a metaphor for the unforgiving and cold world we live in.
 There are certain laws of physics that are not negotiable.
 For instance, gravity treats all of us the same – it’s impartial and uncompromising.
-In my opinion the only things that warms it up and gives it real meaning is “Faith, Family and Friends”.
+In my opinion the only things that warm it up and gives it real meaning is “Faith, Family and Friends”.
 I am inspired by folks helping others on this cold hard road and it gives me hope!